pedro-vasconcelos/sail-for-wordpress/README.md

 ## Usage

 WordPress Sail tries to match Laravel Sail as closely as possible.
+WP-CLI is also now available in your container, so you don't need to use the bundled one.

-So you might do some of the following (assuming you've aliased `sail` to `vendor/bin/sail`:
+You might do some of the following (assuming you've aliased `sail` to `vendor/bin/sail`):

 ```
 sail up -d